dward2/BME547/Resources/Git/branching.md

 #### First Feature Branch
-The first feature branch is created in `git`, in this case called `interface`,
+The first feature branch, in this case called `interface`, is created in `git`
 and checked out with the following commands:
 ```
 git branch interface